wireapp/wire-ios/README.md

 # Cryptobox for iOS

-This framework is used in [Wire iOS SyncEngine](http://github.com/wireapp/zmessaging-cocoa).
+This framework is part of Wire iOS SyncEngine.
+Visit [iOS SyncEngine repository](http://github.com/wireapp/wire-ios-sync-engine) for an overview of the architecture.

 This project provides for cross-compilation of [cryptobox](https://github.com/shared-secret/cryptobox) for iOS, currently only in the form of static libraries.